 IMPORTANT UPDATE: We have moved our daily English Conversation Groups online.
-Email Assistant Director for Programs, Molly Hampton, to receive the dial in information for Zoom.
-The sessions will resume on Monday, September 7th.
+Email Assistant Director for Programs, Molly Hampton, to receive the dial in information for Zoom (these groups are only open to Yale affiliates).

 We are happy to announce that our daily English Conversation Groups have gone virtual!